JeffersonLab/clas12-timeline/qa-physics/README.md

   * tip: if using `vim`, type `:LogiPat !"GOLDEN"` to search for files that are not `GOLDEN`, i.e., for defects; then use `n` and `N` to skip to the next and previous non-golden files, respectively
+  * Use `modify.sh` if you need to make revisions to `qaTree.json` and `qaTable.dat`
+    * this script allows for easy revision of the imported `qaTree.json`; it will also update `qaTable.dat`, so it is useful to have `qaTable.dat` open in a window which will auto-refresh whenever you call `modify.sh`
+    * type `modify.sh` without any arguments for the most up-to-date usage documentation
+    * the first argument is the modification you want to make, whether it is to add a defect bit, delete a defect bit, add a comment, etc.
+      * call `modify.sh` with one of these arguments for additional documentation specific to this argument, e.g., `modify.sh addComment`
+      * the subsequent arguments are typically the run number, the range of files, and sectors, but depends on the revision you are making
+    * if you make a mistake, call `undo.sh` to revert `qaTree.json` and `qaTable.dat` to the previous version; in fact, every time you call `modify.sh`, a backup copy of `qaTree.json`, before the revision, is stored
   * recommended procedures and checks:
     * use [`clas12mon`](https://clas12mon.jlab.org/rga/runs/table/) table to
       look for useful comments; it is helpful to copy/paraphrase any